FACS01-01/FACS-UnityPackage-Maker/README.md

 # FACS UnityPackage Maker

-Tool to create/extract Unity Packages without Unity
+Tool to create/extract Unity Packages without Unity, using .NET 8 (should be compatible with .NET 7).

 # How to use